 Some key points for you as a buyer to keep in mind about the EU directives:

-- Is my current packaging solution and supplier following the regulations, or do I need to find a new one that does?
+- Is my current packaging solution and vendor following the regulations, or do I need to find a new one that does?

 - Is my desired packaging choice good for the environment?
 Does it go in line with the EU regulations?